-There are many theories that invoke the aether in order to explain certain physical phenomena, and each theory has its own definition of what the aether is.
+There are many theories that invoke the aether in order to explain physical phenomena, and each theory has its own definition of what the aether is.
 Some theories require an aether in order to communicate energy in the form of waves.
 Other theories require it for other purposes.

 The aether required for the theory lied out in this book is one in which there is an abundance of readily available low energy photons.
-I chose to call these particles zero-point photons to make the point that they have so little energy that they are undetectable.
+I call these particles zero-point photons to make the point that they have so little energy that they are undetectable.
 They may not be completely without energy.
 However, for practical purposes, they can be considered to have zero energy.

 Zero-point photons fly about at the speed of light, just like any other photon.